 But your gut feeling tells you, “Those combinations are not the most sensible choices you can make as a lotto player.”

 There must be a mathematical explanation for why part of you screams and says you can’t bet on certain combinations even though you know there is an equal probability.
 That’s where the odds get into the picture.
 Therefore, the secret is in the act of choosing better odds.
-In Lotterycodex, we refer to the odds as your success-to-failure ratio.
+In Lotterycodex, we refer to the odds as the frequency ratio.

 You must understand the difference between odds and probability to support your gut feeling.
 You cannot manipulate lottery numbers, but you can make an intelligent decision.